 We're gonna show you a curated selection of great slides, and analize one by one so you can grasp what was done and why it worked.

-This is a great example on how to make a quote slide more interesting.
+This is a great example of how to make a quote slide more interesting.
 Several elements make it so: the use of a background adds contextual depth, and makes the whole slide look more polished.
 Notice how the quotation marks are used in an unconventional fashion, making it stand out even more.
 The big (huge) font size makes the phrase completely stand out.
 The last thing to notice here is that there is no additional content on the slide other than the quote itself.
 This is usually the most effective way of including quotes on your presentation, as it grants the quote its proper relevance.
 Quotes are usually meant to make people question something, or reflect on a specific idea.
-Let people read it and don’t distract them with more information until it is time to move on!
+Let people read it and don't distract them with more information until it is time to move on!

 I've selected these slides as a great example of unity throughout a presentation.
 Notice how while the slide's content changes, the layout and element distribution remains consistent.
 This makes all the slides look like they belong to a single collection.